monehi-t/SQL_Notes/README.md

 ### Basic SQL Data Types
 - **INTEGER**: a numeric data type that represents some range of mathematical integers
-- **DECIMAL**: a numeric data type that represents integers with decimal point.
 - **VARCHAR**: a string of symbols of varying lengths not longer
 - **BOOLEAN**: type represents boolean logic values: either TRUE or FALSE.
 - **FLOAT**:  an approximate numeric data type used for floating-point numbers
+- **DECIMAL(precision, scale)**: a numeric data type that represents integers with decimal point.
+    - _Scale_: is the count of digits to the right of the decimal point.
+    - _Precision_: is the total count of digits in the number